-We are planning for the anticipated adoption of EVs in Manitoba.
+We are planning for the anticipated adoption of electric vehicles (EV) in Manitoba.
 Electric vehicles have been a part of our fleet since 2006, and we are continuing to take a leading role in evaluating EVs through participation in trials with various manufacturers to ensure that we are prepared to meet the demands of EVs and their owners.

 Through our participation in local, national and international EV research studies, we have gained access to valuable research regarding common EV standards and industry practices.
 The knowledge gained has allowed us to model the potential impacts of EV charging on our system and has led to a better understanding of the requirements needed to support EVs.

 In addition to our work related to standard electric passenger vehicles, we have collaborated with the Province of Manitoba, Mitsubishi Heavy Industries, New Flyer Industries, Winnipeg Transit, and Red River College to develop an all-electric transit bus and charging system.